geekman7473/cmsc389r-proj/week/8/writeup/README.md

 4. Describe the process you followed to obtain the flag: vulnerabilities exploited, your inputs to the server in a human-readable format, etc. If you create any helper code please include it.

 I built a modified binary that outputs the random password to stdout.
 With this binary I used the command `./server_mod; nc ec2-18-222-89-163.us-east-2.compute.amazonaws.com 1337` to generate the random password at the same time as the server starts.
 With a decent probability these passwords would match, but I did have to try 3-4 times until I got a match.
 With elevated priviledges I was able to locate the flag in `/` using `ls /`.
-To output the flag, I used the input `cat ^@                            cat flag`, where ^@ is the null character.
+To output the flag, I used the input `cat ^@                            cat flag` (note that this input includes the neccessary space characters, but some markdown viewers may truncate them), where ^@ is the null character.
 (I was able to inject this character using Ctrl-Shift-2 on my keyboard) This input yielded the flag.

 The following is the code for the main function of my modified server.c